 "We'd have to start over soon regardless."

 Regardless of what?

-I looked up at Edward's face.
-The cool beauty of his features remained, but the fire, that blazing fire that had consumed me the first time his topaz eyes arrested me from across the lunchroom, had gone out, leaving nothing but an arctic emptiness in its wake.
-And then I realized what they were leaving regardless of.
-And the chill began.
+I looked at Edward's face.
+The cool beauty of his features remained, but the fire, that blazing fire that consumed me the first time his gaze arrested me in the lunchroom, was gone, leaving an arctic emptiness in its wake.

 "When you say we –," I whispered.